-Contingent Liabilities: Various claims are pending against the City involving the Division for personal injuries, property damage and other matters.
-The City is responsible for the suits.
+Contingent Liabilities: Various claims are pending against the City involving the Division for personal injuries, property damage and other matters, which the City is responsible for.
 The City's management is of the opinion that ultimate settlement of such claims will not result in a material adverse effect on the Division's financial position, results of operations or cash flows.

 Risk Management: The Division is exposed to various risks of loss related to torts; thefts of, damage to and destruction of assets; errors and omissions; injuries to employees; and natural disasters.
 The Division is generally self-insured.
-No material losses, including incurred but not reported losses, occurred in 2016.
+No material losses, including incurred but not reported losses, occurred in 2018.

-The City provided the choice of three separate health insurance plans to its employees until March 31, 2016.
-As of April 1, 2016, the City provided the choice of two separate health self-insurance plans to its employees.
-The Division is charged a monthly rate per employee by type of coverage.
+The City provides the choice of two separate health insurance plans to its employees.
+The operating funds are charged a monthly rate per employee by type of coverage.
 The City participates in the State of Ohio workers' compensation retrospective rating program.

-In accordance with GASB Statement No. 10, claims liabilities are reported when it is probable that a loss has occurred and the amount of the loss can be reasonably estimated.
+In accordance with GASB Statement No. 10, Accounting and Financial Reporting for Risk Financing and Related Insurance Issues, claims liabilities are reported when it is probable that a loss has occurred and the amount of the loss can be reasonably estimated.
 Liabilities include an amount for claims that have been incurred but not reported.